 Crop an image using on-screen guides.

-This module appears later in the pipeline than the crop & rotate module, meaning that the full image can remain available for source spots in the retouch module.
-For best results, you are advised to use the crop & rotate module to perform rotation and keystone correction (if required), and then perform final creative cropping with this module.
+This module appears later in the pipeline than the deprecated crop and rotate module, meaning that the full image can remain available for source spots in the retouch module.
+For best results, you are advised to use the rotate and perspective module to perform rotation and perspective correction (if required), and then perform final creative cropping with this module.

 Whenever this module is in focus, the full uncropped image will be shown, overlaid with crop handles and optional guiding lines.

 Resize the crop by dragging the border and corner handles.

 Move the crop rectangle by clicking and dragging inside the crop area.
 Constrain movement to the horizontal/vertical axis by holding Ctrl/Shift, respectively while dragging.
 Commit changes by giving focus to another module.

 The crop module controls are split into two sections as follows: